spatie/laravel-settings/README.md

 }
 ```

-A created caster can be used for local and global casts, but there are slight differences between them.
+A caster can be used for local and global casts, but there are slight differences between them.
 The package will always try to inject the type of property it is casting.
-This is an FQSEN and will be provided as a first argument when constructing the caster.
-When it cannot deduce the type, `null will be used as first argument.
+This is a string(the name of the class + namespace) and will be provided as a first argument when constructing the caster.
+When it cannot deduce the type, `null` will be used as first argument.

 An example of such caster with a type injected is a simplified `DtoCast`: